 There are reasonably good connections to Pazin, however, which is considered something of a transport hub for Istria.

-Day Trips from Istria – The Brijuni islands
+Day Trips in Istria – The Brijuni islands